 Final Thoughts

-Based on everything we’ve seen so far from Universal Studios Japan, the new Super Nintendo World will be a Mario-lover’s dream, bringing the same level of “I can’t believe I’m actually standing here” awe that Harry Potter fans experienced when they were finally able to set foot in Hogsmeade or Diagon Alley.
+The new Super Nintendo World at Epic Universe is a Mario-lover’s dream.
+It should bring the same level of “I can’t believe I’m actually standing here” awe that Harry Potter fans experienced when they were finally able to set foot in Hogsmeade or Diagon Alley.

 Everything about the land, from its attractions to its food to its scenery, places you right in the middle of Mario’s adventures.
 For those who grew up with these characters and Super Mario games, it’s a must-visit.

-Super Nintendo World and the rest of Epic Universe promise to be the most-anticipated theme park opening in Orlando since the Wizarding World of Harry Potter.
+Super Nintendo World and the rest of Epic Universe is the most-anticipated theme park opening in Orlando since the Wizarding World of Harry Potter.
 But when it’s time to plan your trip to Universal Orlando, don’t leave it to chance!
 Instead, rely on the services of a travel professional such as The Vacationeer.

 These Universal-focused travel agents provide free help planning your trip, helping you secure hotels, dining, tickets, express passes, and transportation.
 They can also help you pick the best time to go to avoid the worst crowds at Universal.